kekker/demo/content/docs/scenarios/purchase-order.md

 # Issue, adjust and submit a Purchase Order

+Here we will practice with a simple Deal for two parties.
+You will learn how to create Deal, switch Deal steps and how the information will spread between parties.

+On each step you will send API commands exactly as the participants would.
+For this case we keep a private blockchain network.
+Each party has its own node.
+In real life these would be nodes of decentralised apps (e.g. cargo tracking platform).

 This case is conducted in a **Private Ethereum network (PrivEth)**.
 This case demonstrates the distribution of a transaction among nodes and switching the status of a transaction.
 It uses a predefined smart contract with the FirstDeal transaction type.

+### How to start

+We offer two ways to run Basic Scenario:
+* Easy-to-use pre-configured set of API calls in [Postman](/docs/api/authorization.html)
+* Any [cURL](/docs/api/authorization.html) command-line tool for IT-savvy users

 ### Transaction parties
 Buyer: `node PrivEth-1`

 Seller: `node PrivEth-2`

 ### Scenario overview